 As we have seen the total number of mountains in Japan depends on how you count them.
 But it is somewhere between 16,667 and 18,032 – excluding smaller and unnamed mountains.

 Japan’s tallest and most famous mountain is the iconic Mt.
 Fuji with 3,776 meters.
-It is also one of Japan’s most popular and most crowded hiking destination in summer.
+It is also one of Japan’s most popular and most crowded hiking destinations in summer.

 Some of the best places to go hiking in Japan are Hokkaido, the nature paradise in the north.
 And the Japanese Alps that stretch over Nagano, Toyama, Gifu, and Niigata Prefecture.